4 Healthcare Campaigns to Inspire Any Nonprofit

 Still, there are a few differences between the campaigns that help each resonate with its intended target audience.

-For example, each campaign makes strong use of the hero image block, but each image is fine-tuned for different supporters.
-Align your imagery with your audiences to mitigate confusion if you’re creating different campaigns for the same cause.
+For example, both campaigns strongly use the hero image block, but each image is tailored to different supporters.
+Align your imagery with your audiences to mitigate confusion if you create multiple campaigns for the same cause.

-The photo for the general campaign features a real-life photo—likely taken at an event—of women supporting the breast cancer initiative:
+The hero block image for the general campaign features a photo of women supporting the breast cancer initiative, likely taken at an event:

-Both images grab people’s attention, and then lead them into the impact blocks section of the campaign.
+Both images grab people’s attention and lead them into the impact blocks section of the campaign.
 While the impact blocks on both campaigns are visually similar, they’re once again slightly tweaked to offer a stronger value for each different supporter segment.

 From left to right, the three impact blocks on both campaigns offer fundraising options for people to host: